uhppoted/uhppoted-app-db/README.md

 ```uhppoted-app-db [--debug]  [--config <file>] store-acl [--with-pin]  --dsn <DSN> [--table:ACL <table>]```

 ```
   --dsn <DSN>            (required) DSN for database as described above.
   --table:ACL   <table>  (optional) ACL table.
 Defaults to ACL.
+  --table:audit <table>  (optional) audit trail table.
+Defaults to no audit trail.
   --with-pin             Includes the card keypad PIN code in the information retrieved from the access controllers

   --config  Sets the uhppoted.conf file to use for controller configurations --debug   Displays verbose debugging information such as the internal structure of the ACL and the